V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – mvue : owner / possessive

-– mvuebele : person with disability, person with infirmity
+– mvuebele : person with physical disability

 – mvuela : cassock, loose dress, wide dress, veil / bottle of brandy